-I chose my budding business many times over socializing, especially when transitioning from a purely blog post format to weekly yoga videos.
+I chose my budding business many times over socializing, especially when transitioning from a pure blog post format to weekly yoga videos.
 It was a BIG risk, but worth the investment!

 The blog is my business.
 Without my blog and the free content that I create and share, there would be no flourishing yoga business.
 I think of it as the headquarters for all things The Journey Junkie.
 You can read my story, join a free yoga program, practice yoga online, or dive into the hundreds of blog posts.
 It’s my baby!

 It’s the foundation for my platform, and what’s helped me grow my blog into a business, as well as gain a loyal, supportive following on YouTube.

 I am on the precipice of changing the abundance of free content that I share, but when starting out, you can’t skip this important step.
-It’s taken me four years to to build what I have and I’m now just now envisioning a new path.
+It’s taken me four years to build what I have and I’m now just now envisioning a new path.

 Email is king, this is what I say to everyone who asks me about taking their yoga business online.

 I urge people to stop chasing social media and pour their efforts in creating quality content that people will sign up for (social media will come naturally as a side effect).

 My email list is my paycheck.
 Without it, I have no one to sell my products to or invite on retreats.